 Probably not too many people have heard of this singer-songwriter outside of his native Ireland, which is a pity, because he has done some really interesting stuff.
 His voice has been compared to Nick Drake’s and his music to David Gray’s – but certainly, that last comparison doesn’t do Kitt justice.

-, from his 2001 breakthrough album, "The Big Romance" is arguably his best single.
+This song, from his 2001 breakthrough album, "The Big Romance" is arguably his best single.